jonmann20/JonsQuest/README.md

 Jon's Quest
 ===========

-A 2D platformer in Javascript
+A 2D platformer in JavaScript.
 -----------------------------